shivanassori/Diabetic-Retionpathy/README.md

 * Summarize the project findings, including the model's performance and comparison to other models previously created.
 * Discuss potential enhancements or extentions to the project.

+## Project Progression and Next Steps

+* Baseline CNN model needs debugging due to a reoccuring error while predicting test dataset.
+* Tune parameters for higher recall, especially in lower severity scores
+* Explore ResNet50 and evaluate results
+* Compare scores to other publications with regards to retinal image classification